A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Proof of Theorems A and B

 In the previous sections we have only provided the (equivalent) matrix representations for transfer operators.
-We refer to \cite{Moeller_Pohl} how to switch between those and \eqref{slow_to}-\eqref{fast_to}.
+We refer to \cite{Moeller_Pohl} for a detailed explanation how to switch between those and \eqref{slow_to}-\eqref{fast_to}.

 At those places where the acting element is hyperbolic, the slow and the fast discretizations are identical.
-The guiding idea for the isomorphism map is that the eigenfunctions of the slow transfer operator and those of the fast transfer operator are `essentially identical'.
-Let $f$ denote an eigenfunction with eigenvalue $1$ of $\TO_s^\fast$, and $\varphi$ an eigenfunction with eigenvalue $1$ of $\TO_s^\slow$.
-Thus, at those intervals where the discretizations are identical, say at $I_0$, the maps $f$ and $\varphi$ should coincide:
+The guiding idea for the isomorphism map is that we want to assign to an eigenfunction $\varphi$ of the slow transfer operator the (unique) eigenfunction $f$ of the fast transfer operator that is `dynamically as identical as possible to $\varphi$', and vice versa.
+We elaborate this idea to make it more precise.

-Whenever a parabolic element acts in the submap then the effect of the induction/acceleration procedure needs to be inverted, which is done as follows for $\Rea s>\tfrac12$: Let $I_p=(b,p^{-1}.b)$ and note that